paintparty/bling/README.md

 ```

 By default **`bling.core/print-bling`** prints with `js/console.log`.
-However, if you would like to print with either `js.console/warn`, or `js/console.error`, you can pass either as a second argument.
+If you would like to print with either `js.console/warn`, or `js/console.error`, you can pass either as a second argument.

 ```Clojure
 (print-bling (bling [:bold "bold"]